quic-go/quic-go/README.md

 quic-go is compatible with the current version(s) of Google Chrome and QUIC as deployed on Google's servers.
 We're actively tracking the development of the Chrome code to ensure compatibility as the protocol evolves.
 In that process, we're dropping support for old QUIC versions.
 As Google's QUIC versions are expected to converge towards the [IETF QUIC draft](https://github.com/quicwg/base-drafts), quic-go will eventually implement that draft.

+quic-go should be built with Go 1.7 or newer.

 Major TODOs: